 - Discontinue mailing checks to lost securityholders; and

 - Establish and maintain written procedures outlining escheatment services provided to issuers and the requirements of each state.

 Advisers rely on TAs to perform critical services.
 While the Alert highlights serious compliance deficiencies that are common among TAs, it also provides a roadmap for evaluating the compliance practices of TAs.
 An Adviser can work with legal counsel to further reduce the risk associated with TA services, regardless of whether the Adviser’s relationship with its TA is new or ongoing.

 If you have any questions about the Alert or the regulation of TAs generally, please feel free to contact us.

-Paul J. Foley is a partner with Kilpatrick Townsend & Stockton’s Winston-Salem and New York offices.
 John I. Sanders and Ali Fenno are associates based in the firm’s Winston-Salem office.

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.